 Have you appeared in any stage shows?

-Mmm, yeah, when I was a lot younger starting out as an actor, I did a few plays which I still remember extremely vividly, I’ll always cherish those memories, you know they’re embedded into our souls those stories, I learnt alot from being on stage at the National and at The Hampstead Theatre.
-You learn so much about yourself when you step out onto that stage, you’re ultimately in control of your decisions and your confidence, it’s a big deal, I remember every night as a twelve year old kid playing Cupid at the National, I remember every night feeling pure stage fright, like terror, but I’d do it anyway.
-I feel like if you can experience that kind of energy early in your life it’s beneficial, we don’t really do that in society, step out of your comfort zone, and you realise that the real rewards are on the other side of that, the ‘comfort is the enemy of progress’, and that is a quote from The Greatest Showman, which I went three times to watch in the cinema.
-I love that movie, I love theatre and I would love to do more of it.
-It’s important to me, to work on projects that I see as valuable not just for the audience but for myself, projects that I see as worthwhile are the most rewarding and theatre really gives you that opportunity to cease to exist as an actor.
-When you are on stage, while performing, you’re not really there, you’ve left your phone in the dressing room, nobody can contact you, you’re just in that moment, and once the director’s long gone and he’s no longer got the notes, that’s yours to play with that night, that character, that scene and it’s truly great.
+Yeah, when I was a lot younger starting out as an actor, I did a few plays which I still remember extremely vividly.
+I’ll always cherish those memories, those stories are embedded into our souls.
+I learnt a lot from being on stage at the National and at the Hampstead Theatre.
+You learn so much about yourself when you step out onto that stage and you’re ultimately in control of your decisions and your confidence, so it’s a big deal.
+I remember every night as a twelve-year-old kid playing Cupid at the National feeling pure stage fright, like terror, but I’d do it anyway.
+I feel like if you can experience that kind of energy early in your life then it’s beneficial.
+We don’t really do that in society, if you step out of your comfort zone, you realise that the real rewards are on the other side of that.
+The ‘comfort is the enemy of progress’ is a quote from The Greatest Showman, which I went three times to watch in the cinema, I love that movie.
+I love theatre and I would love to do more of it.
+It’s important to me to work on projects that I see as valuable not just for the audience but for myself, projects that I see as worthwhile are the most rewarding and theatre really gives you that opportunity to cease to exist as an actor.
+When you are on stage, while performing, you’re not really there, you’ve left your phone in the dressing room, nobody can contact you, you’re just in that moment, and once the director’s long gone and has no longer got the notes, that’s yours to play with that night, that character, that scene and it’s truly great.
 On a film set you do your thing and it’s a totally different experience, a totally different craft.

 Humans is coming out in the summer.
 I have a new agent, I have had a few opportunities recently, so we are crossing our fingers.
 I’m working on my music and that’s extremely fun, I want to put that out there and see what the response is like.
 I feel like some people will get it, some people won’t, but as long as I’m doing what I love I’ll be happy.
-I worked at a pub last year for four or five months when I first moved to London just to make money, and to get to know the area, that was wicked, I caught up with those guys recently which was great, I will probably consider doing something similar if it doesn’t all like take off.
-I really want to go to America as well, just for a little bit, I’m not twenty-one until next year, I have a couple of friends living in LA that are actors, they’re very passionate, they all definitely have this can-do attitude, they believe anything is possible and it’s very important we believe that.
-My mum’s from Australia, as I said, so I’ve got the passport, the dual citizenship, I may go and live there for a little while and see what’s out there.
+I worked at a pub last year for four or five months when I first moved to London just to make money and to get to know the area, and that was wicked.
+I caught up with those guys recently which was great.
+I will probably consider doing something similar if it doesn’t all take off.
+I really want to go to America as well, just for a little bit.
+I’m not twenty-one until next year, but I have a couple of friends living in LA that are actors, and they’re very passionate, they all definitely have this can-do attitude, they believe anything is possible and it’s very important we believe that.
+My mum’s from Australia, as I said, so I’ve got the passport and the dual citizenship, so I may go and live there for a little while and see what’s out there.

-Soon, that’s all I can really say at the moment, not because I’m not allowing myself, I just can’t tell you when it will be.
-I have pretty much a whole album ready to go, it’s in the notes section of my phone, I have it all kind of planned, it’s one of those things, I feel like now I can totally tackle it and feel brave enough to share the work.
-The music for me is very different to the acting, because of the fact that it’s mine, when I’m acting, whether or not that’s on stage or in a TV series, it’s a creative collaboration and everybody in every department is an artist telling a story through their department.
-The music, unless I’m working with a guitarist, a pianist, which actually I prefer than beats that I’ve sourced online, I mean it’s then no longer mine, it’s no longer organic, but it’s very rewarding feeling being totally in control of all that you’re sharing, so yeah, it’s wicked.
+Soon, that’s all I can really say at the moment.
+Not because I’m not allowing myself, but I just can’t tell you when it will be.
+I have pretty much a whole album ready to go, it’s in the notes section of my phone.
+I have it all kind of planned.
+I feel like now I can totally tackle it and feel brave enough to share the work.
+The music, for me, is very different to the acting, because of the fact that it’s mine, and when I’m acting, whether or not that’s on stage or in a TV series, it’s a creative collaboration and everybody in every department is an artist telling a story through their department.
+The music, unless I’m working with a guitarist or a pianist, which actually I prefer than beats that I’ve sourced online, it’s then no longer mine, it’s no longer organic, but it’s very rewarding feeling being totally in control of all that you’re sharing.
+So yeah, it’s wicked.